vinceimbat/vinceimbat/content/angkor photo workshops proposal.md

 # What do you hope to learn at the workshops?
 (50 words)

 I want to learn how to transform personal and abstract experiences and emotions, such as doubt, loneliness, or faith, into concrete images mirrored in physical form.
 I want to learn how to develop and present them to communicate stories that transform the personal into a socially and culturally relatable artifact.

-***

-Psychogeographic walking used as an aesthetic practice alongside urban photography have a strong Western history.
-I'm interested how these theories would stand when applied in a city in the developing world, such as Siem Reap.
-I'll be designing a series of multi-hour walks for several days while in the city taking photographs using psychogeographic techniques

-openness
-unanticipated encounters
-materialities and rhythms of the city spatial and temporal variations new ways of looking at the city exploring the aesthetic politics of cities

-how urban space is used and by whom

-What will be my leading question?

-Method?
-- psychogeographic photography

-Subjects
-- individual objects
-- landscapes

 # References